creatortsv/workflow/README.md

     new IncrementStage(plus: 3),
     new IncrementStage(plus: 7),
     new MakeMessageStage(),
-    // Add the anonymous stage for example
-    // That takes all the messages and prints each of them function (Message ...$messages): void {
+    function (Message ...$messages): void {
         array_walk($messages, fn (Message $m) => echo (string) $m) },